mrleu/ignite_sermon/jon_cg/mark_11.md

 so they took branches from the Palm and Olive Trees that lined the road.

+JOHN 3:16
+At first his disciples did not understand all this.
+Only after Jesus was glorified did they realize that these things had been written about him and that these things had been done to him.

 ### Meaning of Hosanna
   It means Save us.save, rescue, savior"
   Save us from what? defeat romans